 Integer expressions are built upon the operators NUMBER, PLUS, MINUS, MULT, DIV, REM, NEG and SIZE.
 Quotation expressions involve the operators CAT, CONC and QUOTE.
 Logical expressions use the operators TRUTH, LT, LE, GT, GE, EQ, NE, NOT, AND and OR.
 Tuple expressions are expressions whose results are tuples.

 Every expression enclosed in parentheses is a tuple.
-However, parentheses may still be used to group terms of a formula, because all operators or functions that require a parameter of type, say A, accepts parameters of type (A), which is automatically coerced to A.

-List expressions are expressions whose results are lists.
+However, parentheses may still be used to group terms of a formula, because all operators or functions that require a parameter of type, say A, accepts parameters of type (A) , which is automatically coerced to A. List expressions are expressions whose results are lists.
+The list operators are: HEAD, TAIL, CAT, PRE, SIZE, EL and CONC.

-A node expression is of the form $[e_1 \cdots e_n]$ , where $e_i$ , for $1 \le i \le n$ are any expression.
+A node expression is of the form $[e_1 \cdots e_n]$ , where $e_i$ , for $1 \le i \le n$ , are expression of any type.